Menu Close

 • Requests for further clarification of these rules may be made in writing to the Ottawa Piano Festival.

-• In light of the constantly changing restrictions related to the spread of Covid-19, the Ottawa Piano Festival reserves the right to switch to virtual format.
+• In light of the constantly changing restrictions related to the spread of Covid-19 or alike pandemics, the Ottawa Piano Festival reserves the right to switch to virtual format.

 Repertoire Guidelines